 To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

-Leaving from Florence, I generally recommend hopping on the 6:00 train which will put you in Riomaggiore around 9:45, depending on your connections.
+Leaving Florence, I recommend hopping on the 6:00 train, which will put you in Riomaggiore around 9:45, depending on your connections.
 The ticket there costs €17, and if there are just a few of you, I recommend buying your return tickets at the train station in Cinque for more flexibility.
 The return ticket will cost about the same.
-This helps if you need to leave earlier due to bad weather, or if you’re just having so much fun you want to stay later!
+This helps if you need to leave earlier due to bad weather or if you’re just having so much fun you want to stay later!
 It is easy to buy tickets directly at the train station from the booth or the self-serve station.

 If you don’t feel like planning the trip yourself or want a direct bus tour and someone to navigate for you, you can always book a tour with a guide!
+Here is an excellent option on Viator!

 Wear athleisure clothing for the hike.
 I usually end up in denim shorts and a tank with my Nikes or Tevas.
 A ball cap and my good sunglasses with UVA protection complete the ensemble.

 Start your day off with the hike.
 Trust me when I say THIS IS A HIKE.
 If you’re not into climbing 57 flights of rugged terrain for one of the most amazing views you will ever see, you might want to reconsider these trails.
-I’m not trying to scare anyone off, but I’ve seen many people opt out of climbing it before, and no judgments held if that’s your decision.
+I’m not trying to scare anyone off, but I’ve seen many people opt out of climbing it before, and no judgments are held if that’s your decision.

 The hike is short but laborious.
 Steep incline for a short amount of time.
+Keep in mind it is 100% worth the pain for a view this amazing.

 The other trail I recommend that is usually open tends to be more convenient for people since you end up in the largest city.
 This is the hike from Vernazza to Monterosso.
 Equally as beautiful in its own right, the more challenging part of this hike is making sure you don’t slip on your way down!

-If you opted to do one of the other hikes just take the train or ferry from whichever town you’re into Monterosso.
-The trail will cost you around 3€ and the ferry will cost a little more and you can purchase those at the ferry pier of each town.
+If you opt to do one of the other hikes, just take the train or ferry from whichever town you’re going to in Monterosso.
+The trail will cost you around 3€, and the ferry will cost a little more, and you can purchase those at the ferry pier of each town.

 If you can’t find a place to put your blanket on the public beach, head over to one of the beach chalets and buy a chair to sit in for the day.
-A chair generally costs around €12 and with an umbrella, it can be around €16-18.
-Tourist season can get pretty crazy in Cinque Terre and in August it is filled with Italians on vacation.
+A chair generally costs around €12, and with an umbrella, it can be around €16-18.
+Tourist season can get pretty crazy in Cinque Terre, and in August, it is filled with Italians on vacation.

-Swim in the crystal clear waters, and enjoy the beautiful Italian Riviera.
+Swim in the crystal clear waters and enjoy the beautiful Italian Riviera.
 Drink your wine or margarita and soak in the views.
-This is Paradise.
+This is Paradise!

 There are plenty of other things to do while you are visiting Cinque Terre besides hiking and visiting the beach!